Save on pet insurance for your pet

 Contact allergies: An allergic reaction to something the dog's skin comes into contact with

 Bacterial skin infections: This is especially common in puppies or adult dogs who regularly get muddy

 Autoimmune disease: In rare cases, the body attacks the 'glue' holding sheets of skin cells together, causing them to lift and separate, which results in blisters

 Cancer: This form of cancer is very rare, and definitely at the bottom of the list of possibilities

 This depends on the underlying cause of the rash.
 Often this needs a vet to run diagnostic tests to check out allergies and other possibilities.
 In dogs that are not up to date with parasite control, the vet may suggest correcting this first, and then going ahead with tests if the symptoms don't settle.
 To give short term relief it may be appropriate to:

 Bathe the dog: To wash allergens from the skin's surface and clean away mud or other bacteria-rich debris

-Soothing ointment: A light application of a barrier cream (make sure it is zinc-free) to localized areas of redness may help to soothe it down.
+Soothing ointment: A light application of barrier cream (make sure it is zinc-free) to localized areas of redness may help to soothe it

 However, be prepared to visit the vet to get things properly under control.

+Chickenpox affects people only.
+The closest 'pox' infection in dogs is 'dog pox'.
+However, this isn't really a pox at all but caused by a herpes virus.
 Canine herpes virus (dog pox) mainly affects pregnant dogs and her pups.
 The virus causes blisters and inflammation of the vulva in the female.
 And in the pups it's responsible for 'fading puppy syndrome', where the pups are weak, don't suckle, and inevitably pass away.
-Indeed, dog pox is the biggest cause of death in pups less than three weeks of age.
+Dog pox is the biggest cause of death in pups less than three weeks of age.
 Some adult dogs get a variety of symptoms, of which one is a rash on the belly.